Ramelton: Location

 Ramelton is situated at the mouth of the River Lennon, on the western shores of Lough Swilly.
 It is 10 km north-east of Letterkenny and 7 km south-east of Milford, on the R245 road.

 History

 The town is named after Mealtan, an early Gaelic chieftain: the town's Irish name of Ráth Mealtain means "the fort of Mealtan".
 The fort is said to lie under the ruins of a medieval castle of the O'Donnells, the ruling family of West Donegal before their exile to mainland Europe in 1607.

 Ramelton was settled by English and Scots planters during the Ulster Plantation of the 17th century and is the site of the oldest Presbyterian church in Ireland.

+The locality is the ancestral home of U.S. president James Buchanan, from which his father, also James Buchanan, emigrated to the United States in 1783.

 Facilities

 Ramelton is served by many shops and services within the town.
 The Town Hall in Ramelton was built in the late 19th century and still has a vital role in the community today.

 The town has three main churches: St. Mary's Catholic Church, St. Paul's Church of Ireland (Parish of Tullyaughnish), and the Presbyterian Church.

 The town is served by two local bus operators that connect Ramelton to Letterkenny, the largest town in County Donegal, and to several other towns in the north of the county.
 Local Link number 300 runs between Letterkenny, Ramelton and Fanad Lighthouse, via Rathmullan, Kerrykeel, Portsalon and Ballylar; and the number 974, operated by Patrick Gallagher Travel, runs between Letterkenny, Ramelton and Downings, via Milford, Cranford, Glen and Carrigart.
 In addition, John McGinley Coach Travel runs a service between Ramelton and Letterkenny in order for people to connect to their onward coach service to Dublin.